florian-asche/PiCompose/README.md

 ### Hardware

-There is a seperated page for additional hardware like speaker or 3D-Prints here: [docs/hardware.md](docs/hardware.md).
+There is a seperated page for the supported hardware.
+You can find the link to it in the list below, when you click on the Name.

 ### Images overview